dishakamale/disha_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am a Ph.D. candidate at Lehigh University under the guidance of Dr. Cristian-Ioan Vasile.
+My research vision is to create algorithmic framworks for safe, perception-aware decision-making.
 {style="text-align: justify;"}